Italian Food FranchisesMore About Italian Food Franchises

 Russo’s is a unique chef inspired franchise concept taking the industry by storm.
 Russo’s offers diverse menu options that cater to every taste & that use only the freshest ingredients.
 Whether it’s pizzas, pastas, salads, soups or deserts, we cater to a variety of menu offerings.
 Russo’s is an award winning brand with exceptional performance.

 Jimmy John’s Gourmet Sandwiches

-One of the fastest growing restaurant chains in America, Jimmy John’s has been making fresh, fast, tasty sandwiches since 1983.
+One of the fastest growing restaurant chains in America, Jimmy John’s is now seeking multi-unit operators to fuel our growth.
 Homemade bread is baked fresh all day, and all-natural meats and fresh veggies are hand-sliced daily.
 Jimmy John’s seeks franchisees who are willing to do whatever it takes to make great sandwiches for their customers.

 Fun Facts: Italian Food

 - Spaghetti and meatballs is one of America's most popular Italian dishes.
 It was present in 19th century southern Italy, however it is practically extinct in Italy today.

 - Alfredo sauce, used in Fettuccine Alfredo, was created by Roman restaurateur Alfredo di Lelio in 1914

 - The world record for largest calzone weighed 69.3 lbs and was made by Mike Wilson and fellow employees of the Loveshack restaurant in West Lafayette, Indiana in 2003.
 The calzone measured over 9 feet long!

 - There are more than 600 different types of pasta.

 - Before eating a meal, Italians will say to each other 'Buon appetito!' which means 'Good appetite!'.